pjc0247/minichain/docs/hardfork_update.md

 In this section, describes how to write hard-fork update codes in already operating blockchain.<br>
 You need to read [this article](https://github.com/pjc0247/minichain/blob/master/docs/customize_chain.md) first.
+<br><br>
+Most important this is your code MUST be compatible with both version before and after update since old blocks also can be validated later.
+See the examples below:

 Change block reward after Nth block
 ----